Meet Holly Boothroyd

 She’s an incredible inspiration helping to paint the way for the next generation of women in STEM, continue reading to find out about her Grace Hopper Celebration experience.

 As a STEMette Ambassador, I joined the Fab Five, the Student to STEMette competition winners, on their trip to the Grace Hopper Conference to document their experiences.
-Over the week, I learnt about their unique stories, passions and goals in STEM, and the challenges they are working to overcome.
-Reflecting on the key takeaways that I saw across the Fab Five, a few themes stood out: discovery of their direction, the impact of role models, and the power of camaraderie.
+Over the week, I learnt about their unique stories, passions and goals in STEM and the challenges they are working to overcome.
+Reflecting on the key takeaways that I saw across the Fab Five, a few themes stood out: the discovery of their direction, the impact of role models, and the power of camaraderie.

 Discovery of Their Direction

-Each of the Fab Five are in the early stages of their career with many things yet to discover about themselves and the STEM industries.
+Each of the Fab Five is in the early stages of their career with many things yet to discover about themselves and the STEM industries.
 I spoke to each of them at the start of the week about what they did and their passions in STEM, and it seemed like they were all at the beginning of a new chapter.
 Over the week it was clear that the conference sessions, the women they met, and the general atmosphere began to focus their thoughts so they could hone in on where they wanted to take their careers, what impact they could make, and where their passions could intersect with technology.

-Many of the speakers’ career journeys ebbed and flowed through different industries and seemingly unrelated roles; however, each eventually landed themselves in a career where they are thriving and making true impact.
+Many of the speakers’ career journeys ebbed and flowed through different industries and seemingly unrelated roles; however, each eventually landed themselves in a career where they were thriving and making a true impact.
 To demonstrate, in one panel a speaker started as a harp player and eventually became a GitHub lawyer!
 These stories of personal discovery from incredibly successful women and real-life role models reassure those with unanswered questions about their career direction that they are on the right track.

 In Hadiyah and Vanessa, who do not come from computer science backgrounds but are instead maths students, I saw two things: a new awareness of the career possibilities that are open to their degree and an increased interest in the intersection of technology and maths.
 While many people are not exposed to programming before university, women have an additional societal barrier for them to overcome to pursue computer science.
-In my network, many female software engineers transitioned from other industries into technology after they were finally exposed to programming because it appealed to their interests in making large scale impact, love of being creative, and opportunity to problem solve.
-The Grace Hopper sessions and careers fair revealed the variety of careers that are available for not just computer science students, but students from all backgrounds and particularly those studying other STEM subjects.
+In my network, many female software engineers transitioned from other industries into technology after they were finally exposed to programming because it appealed to their interests in making a large-scale impact, love of being creative, and opportunity to problem solve.
+The Grace Hopper sessions and careers fair revealed the variety of careers that are available for not just computer science students, but students from all backgrounds, particularly those studying other STEM subjects.
 Each of the Fab Five left with a greater understanding of their career options and what skills they needed to be successful in them.

 Beyond uncovering new career opportunities, the Grace Hopper Conference also fed the Fab Fives technical interests.
 Ayushi, a degree apprentice at KPMG and Queen Mary University, packed her itinerary with cybersecurity content.
 When speaking to her at the end of the day about her sessions, you could feel the excitement and passion for security technology radiating from her.